siyile/peakbagging-static/content/posts/kaleetan_peak/index.md

 image: "imgs/cover.webp" # image path/url
 description: "A prominent sharply pointed peak rising above Melakwa Lakes"
 ---
-We had a 9am late start from Frankline Falls Parking Lot.
-The lot was under construction last year which closes the trailhead.
-The lot is big and new with a lots of restrooms now!
+We had a late start at 9 AM from the Franklin Falls Parking Lot.
+The lot was under construction last year, which closed the trailhead, but now it’s fully reopened and much bigger, with plenty of restrooms!

-The approach to the lake is around 4.4 miles, it took us 2:30 hours.
-The approach is rocky after crossing I-90 overpass, but grade is easy.
+The hike to the Melakwa lake is about 4.4 miles and took us around 2.5 hours.
+The trail becomes rocky after crossing the I-90 overpass, but the grade is fairly easy.

-After the lake, we continued along the climbers trail.
-The trail is getting very steep, and sometimes easy to lose trail.
-But if you check the route on gaia, you should be able to quickly get back to trail.
-The crux would be the drop down to the high basin after gain the point 5699.
-The trail is muddy and slippery with lots of rocks.
-We found a better way when going back - when you need to drop down to the basin, look at climbers right, there is a new path to going down.
+After reaching the Melakwa Lake, we continued on the climbers’ trail.
+It gets steep and can be easy to lose the path at times, but checking the route on GPS helped us stay on track.
+The crux of the route is the drop into the high basin after gaining Point 5699.
+The trail here is muddy, slippery, and full of rocks.
+On the way back, we discovered a better option: when descending into the basin, look to the climbers' left for a newer, more manageable path.

-The rest trip to base of the final scramble is uneventful.
-And scramble to the summit we feel more like class 3, though there is a class 2 path, but it is too lose for us.
-Overall the final scramble is pleasant and enjoyable.
+The rest of the trip to the base of the final scramble was uneventful.
+The scramble to the summit felt more like Class 3 to us, even though there’s a Class 2 option—it was just too loose for our liking.
+Overall, the scramble was pleasant and enjoyable.

-We took 5:10 hours from trailhead summit and logged 12.42 miles and 10:18 hours total.
+It took us 5 hours and 10 minutes to reach the summit, covering a total of 12.42 miles in 10 hours and 18 minutes.

 GPS track: https://www.peakbagger.com/climber/ascent.aspx?aid=2667026